ioanmeri/software-architecture-and-technology-of-large-scale-systems/07-technology-stack.md

 Kafka also shines in streaming workflows
 - incoming message flow rate is extremely high
 - queue is always full

+In streaming workflows we need a queue to act as a message buffer
+- RabbitMQ cannot scale very high in case of streaming scenario

 ---